Fenugreek

 Is fenugreek safe for males?

-The researchers concluded that fenugreek supplementation was a safe and effective treatment for reducing symptoms of possible androgen deficiency, improves sexual function and increases serum testosterone in healthy middle-aged to older men.
+The researchers concluded that fenugreek supplementation was a safe and effective nutritional support for reducing concerns of possible androgen deficiency, improves sexual function and increases serum testosterone in healthy middle-aged to older men.

-Interestingly, a survey of over 500 men suffering Erectile Dysfunction (ED) has revealed that methi or fenugreek extracts combined with an amino acid can perk up a beaten libido back into action.
+Interestingly, a survey of over 500 men suffering male vitality (ED) has revealed that methi or fenugreek extracts combined with an amino acid can perk up a beaten libido back into action.
 Fenugreek has the ability to promote natural testosterone levels and improve libido.

 Is fenugreek OK for men?